Noemvriana: Benevolent neutrality and the surrender of Fort Roupel

-King Constantine I dressed as a German Field Marshal.
+King Constantine I dressed as a German field marshal.
 His German sympathies caused him to favor a course of neutrality in the First World War.

 After the resignation of Venizelos, the caretaker government under Alexandros Zaimis adopted a policy of "sincere benevolent neutrality" toward the Allies.
 Following the December elections, the government of Stefanos Skouloudis pledged to maintain this stance.
-In practice, however, his administration's decisions sought to appease the king and, by extension, aligned with German interests.
-The first indication of this took place in April 1916, when Skouloudis refused an Allied request for Serbian troops stationed in Corfu to use the Greek railways from Corinth to Thessaloniki for their transfer to the Macedonian front.
+In practice, however, his administration's decisions sought to appease the King and, by extension, aligned with German interests.
+The first indication of this came in April 1916, when Skouloudis refused an Allied request for Serbian troops stationed in Corfu to use the Greek railways from Corinth to Thessaloniki for their transfer to the Macedonian front.
+The Allies intended to tie-up Bulgarian troops, preventing their redeployment against Romania.

-A month later, the German Supreme Command, concerned about the Allied General Sarrail's movements, ordered Chief of the German General Staff Erich von Falkenhayn to occupy strategic positions inside Greek territory, specifically Fort Roupel.
-On 9 May 1916, Falkenhayn, informed Athens of the imminent advance of German-Bulgarian forces.
-In reply, Athens minimized the importance of General Sarrail's movements and requested Falkenhayn to change his strategy.
+A month later, the German Supreme Command, concerned about the Allied general Sarrail's movements, leading German general Erich von Falkenhayn to occupy strategic positions inside Greek territory, specifically Fort Roupel.
+On 9 May 1916, Falkenhayn informed Athens of the imminent advance of German-Bulgarian forces.
+In reply, Athens minimized the significance of Sarrail's movements and requested that Falkenhayn change his strategy.
 On 23 May, Falkenhayn guaranteed that Greece's territorial integrity and its citizens' rights would be respected.

-On 26 May, despite an official protest by the Greek government, 25,000 Bulgarian soldiers led by German cavalry invaded Greece.
-The Greek forces at Fort Roupel unconditionally surrendered.
-Despite the assurances of Falkenhayn, Bulgarian soldiers immediately began to forcibly round up the Greek population into large cities, namely Serres, Drama and Kavala.
-German attempts to restrain Bulgarian territorial ambitions were partially successful, yet on 4 September, Kavala was occupied by the Bulgarian Army.
+On 26 May, the Greek government was formally informed of the German-Bulgarian invasion of Greece, involving 25,000 Bulgarian soldiers led by German cavalry, which began later that day.
+Assurances were given to the Greek government that German-Bulgarian forces would not enter the towns of Serres, Drama, and Kavala, provided that Fort Roupel was occupied by the invading forces.
+The sudden approach of German-Bulgarian forces led to a delay to the German-Bulgarian advance, as the fort's Greek forces were prepared to defend it because they were not informed in advance by the government in Athens.
+In the afternoon, the fort's commander received orders from Athens to unconditionally surrender.
+Despite an official protest by the Greek government and the assurances of Falkenhayn, Bulgarian soldiers immediately began to forcibly round up the Greek population and move them into Serres, Drama, and Kavala.
+The Bulgarian plan was to later seize these cities and deport the Greeks, with a view to annexing the territory.
+German attempts to restrain Bulgarian territorial ambitions failed, leading to the occupation of Kavala by the Bulgarian Army on 4 September.